What Is The "Best" Therapy For Schizophrenia?

 Types of schizophrenia

 Decades ago, doctors used to categorize schizophrenia into five different subtypes: residual, paranoid, undifferentiated, disorganized, and catatonic.
 These categories of schizophrenia no longer exist due to recent studies and guidelines by the American Psychiatric Association.
-Not many people are aware that there is a spectrum, meaning that not everyone has the same symptoms.
-The spectrum consists of similar disorders that are characterized by how long symptoms have been occurring.
+Now, schizophrenia is thought of as a spectrum, which includes various illnesses with symptoms that can differ in severity.

-While schizophrenia is a lifelong condition, fortunately, several treatments have been shown to work very well.
-Those who live with this disorder can go on to live full lives.
-The most important thing is getting the type of treatment they need to control their behavior, moods, and delusions and to prevent relapse.
-Most people require a combination of treatment plans that consist of first or second-generation antipsychotic medications and cognitive behavioral therapy, cognitive enhancement therapy, CET, or other psychosocial interventions.
-Treatment may require a full treatment team to provide medication, psychosocial interventions, social skills training, and stress management tools.
+While schizophrenia is a lifelong condition, there are several treatments that research suggests can help people effectively manage this condition.
+Treatment usually involves aiming to help a person better control their behavior, moods, and delusions and prevent relapse.
+Most people require a combination of treatment types, usually consisting of first- or second-generation antipsychotic medications and cognitive behavioral therapy, cognitive enhancement therapy, CET, or other psychosocial interventions.
+It may require a full treatment team to provide medication, psychosocial interventions, social skills training, and stress-management tools.

 Getty/Vadym Pastukh

-The most common way to treat schizophrenia is also one of the most popular: cognitive behavioral therapy (CBT).
-CBT for schizophrenia can help the patient because it creates a safe environment where the therapist teaches the client how to approach negative thought patterns.
-According to the American Psychiatric Association, CBT focuses on changing the way a person thinks in order to start the road to recovery through talk therapy.
+The "best" therapy for schizophrenia symptoms may be cognitive behavioral therapy (CBT).
+CBT for schizophrenia can help the patient by teaching them how to approach negative thought patterns.
+According to the American Psychiatric Association, CBT focuses on changing the way a person thinks in order to promote more positive behaviors and emotions.

-Cognitive remediation therapy, also known as CRT, is a type of psychosocial therapy that can also be used to treat severe mental disorders.
-It is considered one of the more successful therapy methods by the National Institute of Mental Health.
+Cognitive remediation therapy, also known as CRT, is a type of psychosocial therapy that can also be used to treat severe mental disorders like schizophrenia.
+It is considered one of the more successful therapy methods

-The focus of CRT is to improve cognitive processes, such as social cognition, executive function, attention, and memory so that persons living with schizophrenia can improve their performance in everyday life and solve problems more effectively.
-Computer programs are used in the teaching process and can vary in length and complexity, lasting for several weeks, depending on the patient's requirements.
+The focus of CRT is to improve cognitive processes, such as social cognition, executive function, attention, and memory, so that persons living with schizophrenia can improve their performance in everyday life and solve problems more effectively.
+Computer programs are often used in the teaching process, which can vary in length and complexity.

 Getty/AnnaStills